VeraGD/CPP-modules-42/README.md

 - **Module 07** – C++ templates: function and class templates

+- **Module 08** – Templated containers, iterators, and algorithms

 # 🚀 Modules to be completed

-- **Module 08** – Templated containers, iterators, and algorithms: implementing your own container-like classes using templates

 - **Module 09** – Functional programming tools in C++: function pointers, functors, lambdas, std::function, and more STL algorithms